 - When we leave the needles we then drive around Tennyson Down through the villages of Freshwater and Freshwater Bay, then along the military road that hugs the southern shore of the island.

-- After stopping to enjoy the views at Compton Bay back toward Freshwater Bay, the tour then takes you north across the island to Osborne House via Newport (the “capital” of the Isle of Wight), where you can visit the house and gardens, (entrance not included, free for English Heritage members).
-Osborne House is recommend as it is the main attraction of the island.
-It is used to be Queen Victoria’s holiday retreat.
-You can have a look at the Swiss Cottage as well, where her children used to play.
+- After stopping to enjoy the views at Compton Bay back toward Freshwater Bay and the Needles, the tour then takes you north across the island to Osborne House via Newport (the “capital” of the Isle of Wight).

-- Alternatively you can choose to be dropped down to Ryde, a pretty seaside resort with small shops, cafes and pubs and a chance to see one of the few passenger hovercraft services in the world.
+- Those who do not wish to visit Osbourne House can instead go down to Ryde, a pretty seaside resort with small shops, cafés and pubs and a chance to see one of the few passenger hovercraft services in the world.

 - We catch the 5:30 pm ferry back up The Solent to Southampton, returning you to Bournemouth for about 7:00 pm.